gochainwallet/Gochain-Wallet/README.md

-GoChain Wallet
+Gochain Wallet
 https://gochainwallet.com

-GoChain Wallet is a free, open-source, client-side tool for easily & securely interacting with the Gochain network.
-As one of the leading providers of Gochain services, GoChain Wallet equips users with an easy-to-understand and accessible suite of tools for their needs.
+Gochain Wallet is a free, open-source, client-side tool for easily & securely interacting with the Gochain network.
+As one of the leading providers of Gochain services, Gochain Wallet equips users with an easy-to-understand and accessible suite of tools for their needs.

 #### Features